Hurricane Beryl takes aim at southeastern Caribbean as a powerful Category 4 storm

 “It’s going to be terrible,” Ralph Gonsalves, prime minister of St. Vincent and the Grenadines, said ahead of the storm and urged people to stay indoors “and wait this monster out.”

-Beryl was located 70 miles (125 kilometers) east of Grenada early on Monday, with maximum sustained winds of 130 miles (215 kilometers) per hour, and was moving west-northwest at 20 mph (31 kph).
+Beryl was located 60 miles (100 kilometers) east of Grenada on Monday morning, with maximum sustained winds of 130 miles (215 kilometers) per hour, and was moving west-northwest at 20 mph (31 kph).
 It was a compact storm, with hurricane-force winds extending 35 miles (55 kilometers) from its center.

 The storm had not made landfall yet, but officials in Barbados already received more than a dozen reports of roof damage, fallen trees and downed electric posts across the island, said Kerry Hinds, emergency management director.